jaloji/Quantower_Backfill_History_Data/README.md

 ```
 database_name = "C:\\Users\\Path\\To\\Quantower\\AMP Quantower\\History\\AMP47CQG\\history.db"
 ```
-You may need to change this too as your data file have, you MUST have time set in UTC timezone (if you need to handle with timezone convertion use `pip install pytz`) and in dotnet tick format i've provided a exemple function to do this.
+You MUST have time set in UTC timezone (if you need to handle with timezone convertion use `pip install pytz`) and in dotnet tick format i've provided a exemple function to do this.
+You may need to change this too as your data file have:
 ```
     values = line.split(";")
     price = float(values[0])